 A health worker referral is required to access the clinical psychology service.

 A duty officer is available to discuss the suitability of referrals and to provide information on alternative services.

 Understanding distress in cancer

-Cancer and its treatment involves many new and challenging experiences which can be distressing for the person diagnosed with cancer, and their family members.
-It can disrupt roles, routines and future plans.
-Important beliefs about oneself, others and the world may also be affected.
+Cancer can involve many new and challenging experiences which can be distressing for the person diagnosed with cancer, and family members.

 "Have you had a serious health incident?"
 Beyond Blue

 A Clinical Psychologist, as a member of your cancer care team, can assist with a broad range of cancer-related difficulties.
 Some examples include: